shad0waryan/starbucks_clone/README.md

 Fully functional React.js based frontend clone of Starbucks with routing using React Router Dom, Swiper.js and Tailwind CSS, useContext and useState hooks.
-It has features to add items, delete items and JavaScript based login.
+It has features to add items, delete items and Firebase based login with email and password.

-Store are Gift pages are not desgined
+Store are Gift pages are not desgined! ^_^

 Please find the hosted working site on - https://shad0waryan-starbucks-clone.netlify.app/

-To login- Either click on Skip or enter usename as "admin" and password as "123"